The Greatest Medieval Masoretic Pentateuch: The Lailashi Codex—the Crown of Georgian Jewry

 28 May, 2024

 The Lailashi Codex is the greatest nearly complete Masoretic Pentateuch.
-This ancient witness to a scribal tradition known as vavei ha‘amudim (arranging the biblical text so that each leaf of the manuscript begins with the letter vav except for the six cases defined by a scribal school) is lavishly adorned with exquisite micrographic designs and calligrams.
+This ancient witness to a scribal tradition known as vavei ha’aamudim (each leaf of the manuscript begins with the letter vav except for the six cases defined by a scribal school) is lavishly adorned with exquisite micrographic designs and calligrams.

-For the first time, the codex emerged into the Western world awareness out of Dr Thea Gomelauri’s book The Lailashi Codex: The Crown of Georgian Jewry published in October 2023.
+Dr Thea Gomelauri’s book The Lailashi Codex: The Crown of Georgian Jewry (Oxford: Taylorian Library, 2023) announced, and published for the first time a heretofore unstudied medieval Hebrew codex manuscript, and its history for the English-speaking world.
 The provenance of the Lailashi Codex and its trajectory is as mysterious as its authorship and ownership.
 According to the legend, it was brought to Lailashi (Georgia), a remote village at the footstool of the Caucasian mountains, on an angel’s wings.
 The villagers saw a floating book in a river and rescued it from the stream.
 This unique artefact was said to have miracle-working powers.
 It became the best-kept secret of Georgian Jewry.

 Map marks significant locations related to the history of the Lailashi Codex, ©Thea Gomelauri